alia521/strawpoll-bot/README.md

 2. Download node.js if you don't have it. (https://en.wikipedia.org/wiki/Node.js, https://nodejs.org/en/)
 3. Download the script https://github.com/666hrp/strawpoll-bot/archive/master.zip
 4. Place the files (which you have downloaded in the step 3) in a folder.
-5. Open the folder; right click on it; click on "Git Bash here"
+5. Open the folder; right click _INSIDE_ it.
+Click on "Git Bash Here"
-6. Write node index in the terminal
-7. Profit !
+6. Write ```npm install``` and press enter
+7. Write ```node index.js``` and press enter
+8. Do as asked.
+9. Done.

 #### I d-don't know anything about coding.
 How I can be sure you it works ?!
-Just check this out: https://www.strawpoll.me/20073567/r
+Just check this out: https://www.strawpoll.me/20073567/r https://www.strawpoll.me/20081004/r

 #### Your script doesn't end itself.
 Is it in an infinite loop ?
 No, it isn't.
 When it run out of proxies, it'll close the loop but keep the process open to get all the responses :)